willowell/Delish-Server/README.md

 # Apollo GraphQL Server for TheMealDB
 #### TheMealDB: https://www.themealdb.com/
 ----
 Hello there!
-This is the backend for my Recipe Box app.
+This is the backend for my Allrecipes-like web app called "DELISH !".
 I am doing two things with this server:
 * Building on my knowledge from [my last Apollo server](https://github.com/willowell/Apollo-GraphQL-Server-for-REST-Countries).
 * Working on [this project](https://github.com/florinpop17/app-ideas/blob/master/Projects/1-Beginner/Recipe-App.md) for my portfolio.